 - Pulse Lavage: Pulse lavage has proven to be the best method for thorough irrigation of the surgical wound, which in turn is essential for preventing infection.

-- Post Operative Care: Our specialist Anaesthetist ensures a pain free postoperative recovery through use of nerve blocks and patient controlled analgesia.
+- Post Operative Care: Our specialist Anaesthetist ensures a pain-free postoperative recovery through the use of nerve blocks and patient-controlled analgesia.

-- Team: An experienced team of surgeons, technicians and nurses dedicated to perform only joint replacement surgeries.
+- Team: An experienced team of surgeons, technicians and nurses dedicated to performing only joint replacement surgeries.

-- Gender Specific Prosthesis: Women have different anatomy compared to men.
-Hence, prosthesis designed specifically for women are used.
+- Gender-Specific Prosthesis: Women have different anatomy compared to men.
+Hence, prosthesis designed specifically for women is used.

-- Patient Specific Instrumentation: A pre-operative MRI scan is done to collect data and instruments customised for the patient are used.
-This enables performance of surgery with very high precision.
+- Patient-Specific Instrumentation: A pre-operative MRI scan is done to collect data and instruments customised for the patient are used.
+This enables the performance of surgery with very high precision.

-- Minimally Invasive Surgery (MIS): Small incisions, which causes very minimal surgical trauma are used to perform the surgery.
+- Minimally Invasive Surgery (MIS): Small incisions, which causes very minimal surgical trauma is used to perform the surgery.

 - Oxinium Implants: This special material developed for joint replacement is preferred for younger patients.
 It is known to increase the life of the prosthesis by reducing the rate of wear.